hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_codecs.md

 @zentrog:matrix.org sorry, you‚Äôre right, I was confused a bit here.

 [9:19:44](#skeuCd7AqFi3Ua1sxcw6hLPKGsatwAHWMJBUBUhPWik) <zentrog>:
 No worries!
 And I believe you if you say that it makes more sense to keep them separate.
-I'm just trying to be helpful if I can Ì†ΩÌ∏ä
+I'm just trying to be helpful if I can üòä

 [20:02:51](#ZiGNTirjnxmo49HrkF7imhK0XNQTnZB5etK1fChUVdE) <greggirwin (Gregg Irwin)>:
 Your input is absolutely appreciated @zentrog:matrix.org.
 Especially the theory vs practice part.
 While it might be nice to say we match the theoretical spec, if nobody uses features, we have to ask how much effort to put into supporting them.
 I'm good with pragmatic implementations as standard, and others can build what they need for special cases.